AngelRattner/lab-3/README.md

 ### Configure an SSH key

- - Create a new SSH key by run the command below in the build server
+ - Please login to your **BUILD** server  and Create a new SSH key by runnig the command doen below :

 ```
 ssh-keygen -o -t rsa -b 4096 -C "email@example.com"